jg925/ece3400_2019-team10/milestones/milestone4.md

 ## INSERT 4x4newDFStest VIDEO HERE

 The next thing that we integrated was radio communication to the base station Arduino.
+This was made extremely simple because we had done a lot of this in the earlier section of Lab 4.
+We just had to be careful with what we were sending because we used bytes, so some cleverness with bit shifting and bit-wise operations were required.
+The code is shown below for the final communicate method used on the robot.
+For reference, this gets called immediately after the determineWalls method is called in our DFS.
+We also update the sent bit of a location in the maze after the call to communicate is completed in DFS.
+There is also a video below showing our progress.

 ```c
 void communicate() {